Thang612/Online-Healthcare-Platform/README.md

-This repository contains the source code for an advanced online healthcare platform that integrates multiple modern technologies to enhance the user experience.
-Key features and integrations include:
+This repository contains the source code for a cutting-edge online healthcare platform that integrates various modern technologies to enhance the user experience.
+Built with a NestJS backend and ReactJS frontend, this platform offers essential telemedicine functionalities to provide seamless healthcare services.

+Key Features and Integrations:

-Agora: Real-time video calling for virtual consultations, providing a seamless connection between healthcare providers and patients.
+Agora: Supports real-time video calls for virtual consultations, enabling direct and uninterrupted connection between healthcare providers and patients.
-Gemini: A chatbot system for automated assistance and initial symptom checking, offering users fast, AI-powered support.
+Gemini: A chatbot system providing automated assistance and initial symptom checks, delivering fast, AI-powered support to users.
-Firebase: Real-time notifications and messaging services, allowing users to receive updates and communicate instantly with healthcare professionals.
+Firebase: Manages real-time notifications and messaging, allowing users to receive updates and instantly communicate with healthcare professionals.
-PayPal: A secure payment gateway integration for easy and safe transactions, enabling users to pay for consultations and other services directly within the platform.
+PayPal: Integrates a secure payment gateway, enabling users to safely and conveniently pay for consultations and other services directly within the platform.
-This project demonstrates a comprehensive approach to modern telemedicine, bringing together critical functionalities to facilitate accessible and efficient healthcare services.
+This project showcases a comprehensive telemedicine solution, combining critical functionalities for accessible and efficient healthcare services.